Apple Cup stays with Washington after 31-13 win over Wazzu - WHIZ News

 The seven straight wins are the longest in the series since the Huskies won eight between 1974-81.
 All seven have been by double-digits.

-But the Huskies (7-5, 4-5 Pac-12) have relished in their ability to stymie the Air Raid offense of Mike Leach and did it again.
-Washington State was held 28 points under its season average and didn’t find the end zone after Max Borghi’s 1-yard TD run on the opening drive of the game.
+If this was it, he went out on a high note after Washington’s offense that staggered through its past two games scoring just 19 and 14 points against Oregon State and Colorado.
+Eason was 15-of-22 passing and his favorite targets were tight ends Hunter Bryant and Cade Otton, who combined for nine receptions for 142 yards.
+Eason also hit Terrell Bynum on a perfectly placed 16-yard TD pass and added a 3-yard score on a QB sneak.

+“I thought the guys went out there and executed well,” Eason said.
+“Super proud of the defense.
+That’s an explosive offense and kept them on their toes.”

-Washington State quarterback Anthony Gordon — the leading passer in the country — threw for 308 yards on 48-of-62 passing, but nearly all his throws were underneath and the Cougars (6-6, 3-6) couldn’t stretch the field vertically against Washington’s secondary.
-He was held without a TD pass for the first time this season after entering with 45, including 11 in the past two.
+Gordon — the leading passer in the country — completed 48-of-62 passes, but nearly all his throws were underneath and the Cougars couldn’t stretch the field vertically against Washington’s secondary.

+“I think we squandered a bunch of opportunities, fell behind the chains a few times and they’re too good of a defense to fall behind the chains,” Gordon said.

 Despite the offensive struggles, Washington State twice had a chance to pull within one score early in the fourth quarter.
 The most crushing was Deon McIntosh’s fumble at the Washington 10 with 12:57 remaining.
 The Huskies did nothing with the turnover, but Gordon made his worst decision of the day on the ensuing drive, throwing a careless pass while scrambling that was intercepted by Trent McDuffie.